adamhoward/gregory/README.md

 * Implement factorial
 * Implement a new datatype
 * Functions to operate on that new datatype
-* Syntatcitc sugar for data structures
+* Syntactic sugar for data structures
 * Iteration v. recursion v. declarativityness

 ## Usage
 For Java, run `mvn test`
 For Clojure, run `lein repl`
 For Python, cd to `src/main/python/gregory` and run `python -i GregoryTests.py`
+For Ruby, cd to `src/main/ruby/gregory` and run `ruby gregory_tests.rb`